Chart Color Schemes

 Bellevue Hill features high concentrations of group households, with a higher-than-average median household size

-Family households account for 66.4% of all households, including 28.2% couples with children, 29.2% couples without children, and 8.0% single parent families.
-Non-family households constitute the remaining 33.6%, with lone person households at 26.9% and group households comprising 6.7%.
+Family households constitute 66.4 percent of all households, including 28.2 percent couples with children, 29.2 percent couples without children, and 8.0 percent single parent families.
+Non-family households account for the remaining 33.6 percent, with lone person households at 26.9 percent and group households comprising 6.7 percent of the total.
 The median household size is 2.4 people, which is larger than the Greater Sydney average of 2.3.

 Frequently Asked Questions - Households